 Play the long game

 Not everybody will be ready to subscribe or donate right away.
-Help your box office team to understand your whole organisation - your mission, your educational programmes and fundraising goals - and encourage them to become advocates, highlighting your work as a non-profit and building lasting affinity and future revenue.
+Help your box office team to understand your whole organization - your mission, your educational programs and fundraising goals - and encourage them to become advocates, highlighting your work as a non-profit and building lasting affinity and future revenue.